mudgalshriya2004-eng/Grid07-AI/README.md

 Bots autonomously:

 * Decide what topic to post about
-* Search for relevant context
+* Search for contextual information
-* Generate highly opinionated posts
+* Generate opinionated posts
 * Return structured JSON output

 ---